Jennifer Benoit, Optometry, Class of 2022

 Rosalie Bikoti, Speech-Language Pathology, Class of 2019

-Outside of being in school, I love being involved with my church, spending quality time with friends and family, traveling, and finding fun spots to eat (so if you’re a foodie, let me know of some cool spots!).
+Outside of being an ambassador, I enjoy being involved with my church, spending quality time with friends and family, traveling, and finding different spots to try new foods so that I can make reviews on Yelp!

 Madison Dunning, Optometry, Class of 2021

 Hello Salus community - My name is Madison Dunning, and I am a second year optometry student here at Salus.
 I was born and raised in Burlington, N.C.
 I graduated from UNC Wilmington (UNCW) with a degree in Biology and a minor in Studio Art in December 2016.
 I miss living so close to the beach and the South, but I really wanted to get out of my comfort zone and experience what it’s like to live near the big city of Philadelphia – and it’s certainly a beautiful and thriving place to be.
 I worked as an optometric technician for an inspiring group of successful optometrists, all of whom are alumni of the Pennsylvania College of Optometry (PCO).
 They helped cultivate my knowledge of the profession, improve my skills, and they continue to serve as my role models.
 During my time at UNCW, some of my favorite leadership memories are from when I served as the president of Omicron Delta Kappa and a study abroad ambassador.
 I enjoy meeting new people, building up our community, and leading by example – and this is exactly what we get to do as ambassadors every day!

 I chose Salus because of the patient-centered care that Salus advocates, and the institution’s established reputation and history.
 The welcoming environment at Salus is truly special - everyone is always willing to lend a helping hand, and I guarantee you’ll feel at home as soon as you walk in the door.
 As a student ambassador, I am honored to represent Salus University, promote “one Salus,” and I appreciate being able to give back to our community.